Abdurrahman Shihab

-Anregurutta professor Habib Abdurrahman Shihab (عبد الرحمن شهاب; [ʕabd ar-raħmaːn ʃihaːb]; 14 January 1915 – 1986) was an Indonesian academician, politician, and Qur'anic interpretation expert (mufassir) from Makassar, South Sulawesi.
+Anregurutta professor Habib Abdurrahman Shihab (عبد الرحمن شهاب; [ʕabd ar-raħmaːn ʃihaːb]; 14 January 1915 – 1986) was an Indonesian academic, politician, and Qur'anic interpretation expert (mufassir) from Makassar, South Sulawesi.
 As a politician, Abdurrahman was a member of the Constitutional Assembly of Indonesia (9 November 1956 – 5 July 1959) from the Masyumi Party fraction.
-Meanwhile, as an academican, he served as 2nd rector of the Indonesian Muslim University of Makassar in the period 1959–1965 and the 3rd rector of the Alauddin Islamic State University from 1973 to 1979.
+Meanwhile, as an academician, he served as 2nd rector of the Indonesian Muslim University of Makassar in the period 1959–1965 and the 3rd rector of the Alauddin Islamic State University from 1973 to 1979.

 Biography

 Early life

 Abdurrahman Shihab was born in Makassar, South Sulawesi as the only child of Habib Ali bin Abdurrahman Shihab, a preacher and education cleric from Hadhramaut, Yemen.
 Abdurrahman came from the Arab Hadhrami family of the Ba 'Alawi sada group surnamed Aal Shihab-Uddīn.
 His father had immigrated from Hadhramaut to South Sulawesi since he was young to preach, he died in Makassar in 1333 AH (around 1915 AD) at the age of 52 when Abdurrahman was a baby.